Magic Mushrooms Grew Inside A Man And Fed Off Of Him After He Injected Them Into His Veins

 A 30-year-old man had a life-threatening experience with drugs when he was hospitalized after injecting psychedelic mushrooms into his veins, Gizmodo reported.

 The individual reportedly made a tea by boiling the mushrooms, filtered the mixture through a cotton swab, and then injected it intravenously.
-The man soon experienced symptoms including diarrhea, nausea, lethargy, jaundice, and vomiting blood.
+The man soon experienced symptoms including diarrhea, nausea, lethargy, and jaundice, and he was vomiting blood.
 After being admitted to the hospital, it was revealed that his organs were beginning to fail.

 “Tests revealed that he had both a bacterial and fungal infection in his blood, meaning that the mushrooms he injected were now literally feeding off him and growing,” the report read.
 “Among other treatments, he was given an intense course of antibiotics and antifungal drugs.”